 To control storm waters and receive the benefits of that control, there is a cost.
 Since everyone in the City benefits, The Denver City Council passed an ordinance in 1981 which authorizes a storm drainage service charge to be collected from the owners of all improved parcels of land.

-The annual charge to a property owner is based on the relative impact the property will have on the storm drainage system.
+The storm drainage charge to a property owner is based on the relative impact the property will have on the storm drainage system.
 For instance, a parking lot will have more storm runoff than a grassy area of the same size.
 The charge is based on the ratio of impervious surface area to total parcel area.
 An impervious surface is a man-made area that will not readily absorb rain water as it falls.
 Based upon that ratio, a rate is applied to the impervious area to calculate the annual charge.
 The higher the ratio, the greater the rate.
+This calculation is applied in the same manner whether the property is residential, commercial or industrial.

 To reduce costs and as a convenience to customers, a combination bill was developed.
 The sanitary sewer bill is based on the water consumption metered by the Denver Water Department.
 This information is included on your combined bill.